 Agriculture and associated farm activities are part of the history, culture, economic base and tradition of the area.
-Additionally, the agricultural economy is still an important component of the plan area and the County as a whole.
-Many residents have both full-time employment outside the agricultural sector and engage part time in tending to the orchards, vegetable farms and pastures of the plan area which contributes to the household food budgets and a diverse economy.
+Additionally, the agricultural economy is still an important component of the Planning Area and the County as a whole.
+Many residents have both full-time employment outside the agricultural sector and engage part time in tending to the orchards, vegetable farms and pastures of the Planning Area which contributes to the household food budgets and a diverse economy.
 A number of residents still earn their living entirely from farming.
 Without taking steps to revitalize local agriculture, residents fear that continued development will eliminate the option of farming in the valley and the communities will permanently lose agriculture along with the rural character of the Planning Area.
 Maintenance of agricultural production and protection of agricultural land are primary goals of this Plan.
-(See Maps 5 & 6 - Irrigated Agricultural Lands)
+(See the Map of Agriculture on page 66)

 According to a hydrographic survey of the area completed by the State Engineer's Office in 1976, approximately 150 acres of land were potentially irrigable by community acequias, surface water sources such as springs, streams and rivers.
 Out of that 150 acres of acequia irrigated farmland, an estimated 80 acres are actively under cultivation.
-There are lands used for grazing located primarily on the large ranch holdings and public lands in the plan area.
+There are lands used for grazing located primarily on the large ranch holdings and public lands in the Planning Area.

-Several factors will continue to positively and negatively influence agricultural production in the plan area:
+Several factors will continue to positively and negatively influence agricultural production in the Planning Area: